-Contributions - If an active member meets the year of active service requirement, a length of service awards program must provide a benefit between the minimum contribution of \$100 and a maximum contribution of \$1,150 per year.
+Contributions - If an active member meets the year of active service requirement, a length of service awards program must provide a benefit between the minimum contribution of \$1,00 and a maximum contribution of \$1,150 per year.
 While the maximum amount is established by statute, it is subject to periodic increases that are related to the consumer price index (N.J.S.A.
 40A:14-185(f)).
 The Division of Local Government Services of the State of New Jersey will issue the permitted maximum annually.
-The District elected to contribute \$1,674 for the year ended December 31, 2017, per eligible volunteer, into the Plan, depending on how many years the volunteer has served.
-During the year ended December 31, 2017, the District contributed a total of \$43,524 to the plan.
+The District elected to contribute \$1,709 for the year ended December 31, 2018, per eligible volunteer, into the Plan, depending on how many years the volunteer has served.
+During the year ended December 31, 2018, the District contributed a total of \$46,143 to the plan.
 Participants direct the investment of the contributions into various investment options offered by the Plan.
 The District has no authorization to direct investment contributions on behalf of eligible volunteers nor has the ability to purchase or sell investment options offered by the Plan.
 The types of investment options, and the administering of such investments, rests solely with the plan administrator.

 Participant Accounts - Each participant's account is credited with the District's contribution and Plan earnings, and charged with administrative expenses.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
 The District has placed the amounts deferred, including earnings, in a trust maintained by a third-party administrator for the exclusive benefit of the plan participants and their beneficiaries.
 Such funds, although subject to the claims of the District's creditors until distributed as benefit payments, are not available for funding the operations of the District.
 The funds may also be used to pay the administrative fees charged by the Plan Administrator.
+During the year ended December 31, 2018, administrative fees charged by the Plan Administrator were \$1,010.

 Lincoln Financial Group ("Plan Administrator"), an approved Length of Service Awards Program provider, is the administrator of the Plan.
 The District's practical involvement in administering the Plan is essentially limited to verifying the eligibility of each participant and remitting the funds to the Plan Administrator.

-Vesting - Benefits, plus actual earnings thereon, are one hundred percent (100%) vested after five (5) years of service.
+Vesting - Benefits, plus actual earnings thereon, are one hundred percent (100%) vested after five (5) vears of service.

 Payment of Benefits - Upon retirement or disability, participants may select various payout options, which include lump sum, periodic, or annuity payments.
 In the case of death, with certain exceptions, any amount invested under the participant's account is paid to the beneficiary or the participant's estate.
-In the event of an unforeseeable emergency, as outlined in the Plan document, a participant or a beneficiary entitled to vested accumulated deferrals may request the local plan administrator to payout a portion of vested accumulated deferrals.
+In the event of an unforeseeable emergency, as outlined in the Plan document, a participant or a beneficiary entitled to vested accumulated deferrals may request the local plan administrator to payout a portion of vested accumulated deferrals may request the local plan administrator to payout a portion of vested accumulated deferrals.
+During the year ended December 31, 2018, payouts of \$10,854 were made to vested participants.

-Notes to Financial Statements (continued) For the year ended December 31, 2017 entitled to vested accumulated deferrals may request the local plan administrator to payout a portion of vested accumulated deferrals.
+Notes to Financial Statements (continued) For the year ended December 31, 2018